National Party (Poland): Legalization Attempts

+Repression after 1945

+Following the establishment of communist rule in Poland, the National Party became one of the principal targets of the security apparatus.
+The party rejected the legitimacy of the Soviet-backed government, continued to recognize the Polish Government-in-Exile as the lawful authority of the Polish state, and opposed the incorporation of Poland's eastern territories into the Soviet Union.

+Between 1945 and 1946, the Ministry of Public Security (UB), supported by Soviet security services, systematically dismantled the party's underground structures.
+Numerous members of the party leadership were arrested, imprisoned, or forced into exile.
+By the end of 1946, most of the central authorities of the organization had been destroyed through a series of arrests.

+The arrest of Tadeusz Maciński on 23 December 1946 is generally regarded as marking the symbolic end of the National Party's central underground leadership in post-war Poland.
+Despite the liquidation of the party's command structures, many rank-and-file activists remained active in the anti-communist underground, particularly within the National Military Union (NZW).

+Between 1945 and 1956, hundreds of SN activists—both prominent figures and regular members—lost their lives in armed combat, executions, and prisons.
+Among those executed, murdered in prison, or who died in custody were Adam Doboszyński, Włodzimierz Marszewski, Jan Kaim, Stanisław Mierzwiński, Lech Haydukiewicz, Leon Dziubecki, and Adam Mirecki, among others.

+Although isolated local structures survived into the early 1950s, the anti-communist underground associated with the National Party was gradually eliminated by the state security services.
+The last known SN–NZW structures, operating in the Bielsk Podlaski area, laid down their arms and revealed themselves during the political thaw of October 1956.

 Policies

 De-Judeize Wilno! - anti-Semitic election poster of the Catholic National Electoral Committee, hung up on the occasion of the 1939 Wilno city council elections.

 The main goal of the party was the construction of a Catholic Polish State, through combining the principles of Catholicism and Nationalism.
 The party advocated a hierarchical organisation of society and the transformation of the political system by increasing the role of the Polish National elite within the country.

 It had the most influential political centres in Greater Poland, Pomerania, Warsaw, Wilno and Lwów.
 Prominent leaders of the old generation included Stanisław Stroński, Marian Seyda, Roman Rybarski, Stanisław Głąbiński, Witold Staniszkis, Wacław Komarnicki, Jan Zamorski, Jan Załuska and Stanisław Rymar.
 The young generation was represented by Tadeusz Bielecki, Jędrzej Giertych, Kazimierz Kowalski, Adam Doboszyński, Karol Stojanowski, Tadeusz Dworak, Karol Frycz, Witold Nowosad and Stefan Sacha.